julioct/julioct.github.io/_posts/2023-08-12-Docker-Tutorial-For-Dotnet-Developers.md

 GET http://localhost:5056/weatherforecast
 ```

-It will return a list of random weather forecasts (showing first forecast only for brevity):
+It will return a list of random weather forecasts (showing only first forecast here for brevity):

 ```http
 HTTP/1.1 200 OK